| |

 You’ll find some fascinating outer space writing prompts listed below to help learners find their voice when setting stories in different galaxies and planets.

-27 Spectacular Space Writing Prompts
+27 Spectacular Writing Prompts about Space

 Here is a great set of outer space writing prompts that I think your 1st, 2nd, 3rd, 4th, and 5/6 grade students will love.
 Help them get their creative writing about space on today, and enjoy!